Content Copyright 2017. St. Gabriel's Episcopal Church. all Rights Reserved

 See the latest newsletter under the "News" tab.

 At St. Gabriel’s Episcopal Church, we take seriously a life long journey of Christian Formation.
-Starting in Pre-School children are introduced to Bible Study, Worship, and Fellowship, when they reach Middle and High School teens are placed into a peer community with mentors from the congregation who work, pray, worship and teach them through 2 year cycles.
-The curriculum we use is called the Journey to Adulthood.
+Starting in Pre-School children are introduced to Bible Study, Worship, and Fellowship, when they reach Middle and High School teens are placed into a peer community with mentors from the congregation who work, pray, worship teach, and serve with them.

 Rite 13 where youth learn that all men and women are made in the image of God, that procreation is a gift freely given and where we celebrate the gifts of manhood and womanhood (When a youth turns 13 they are celebrated in the Church with a special service- similar to a Bar/ Bat Mitzvah).